i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 	DEV-0001 done
 		- commands and command tree words can now be documented in the command tree config file
 		- comment lines must start with (optional whitespace and then) a # character
-		- comment lines followin after other comment lines are read as one comment
+		- comment lines following after other comment lines are read as one comment
 		- comments describe the first non comment line, describing a tree item or command, right after them
 		- appending a ? after the command now outputs the comment